Melo21/SQL/LeetCode.md

 # SQL Problem Solving
+1. Duplicate Emails
-1. Write a SQL query to delete all duplicate email entries in a table named Person, keeping only unique emails based on its smallest Id.
+Write a SQL query to delete all duplicate email entries in a table named Person, keeping only unique emails based on its smallest Id.
 ```
 +----+------------------+
 | Id | Email            |